 You want consumers to trust your brand and get a sense of your company’s values and background.
 Having unique content on your blog allows your customers to see beyond your services and learn about who you are, where you come from, and how your products make an impact.

-5. Stand out from your competitors
+5. Stand out from your competitors.

 Because of the amount of time and effort that goes into writing quality blog posts, not every company has the resources to consistently put out content.
-A reliable and well written blog can help distinguish you from competitors in the eyes of consumers.
+A reliable and well-written blog can help distinguish you from competitors in the eyes of consumers.
 Posting industry insight or employee stories, can you give your company a layer of personality.
 This is especially beneficial if you’re in an industry that does not typically have personalities attached to your services.

-6. Increase your SEO
+6. Increase your SEO.

-How to effectively publish more high-quality content
+How to publish more high-quality content without sacrificing quality

 Assess your current content strategy.